NishiyaKN/obsidian/600 AI/3 - DL.md

 # Deep Learning
 - Subset of ML
-- Trains ANN (Artificial Neural Networks) with multiple layers
+- Trains ANN with multiple layers
 	- ANN can process raw data (such as pixels of an image) to see patterns and predict outcomes
 	- Deep Learning models are types of ANN
 - Can do parallel processing of data